mlab817/faqs/src/agricultural-competitiveness-enhancement-fund/how-are-the-acef-funds-allocated.md

 ---
  title: How are the ACEF Funds Allocated?

-tags: ["acef","funds","allocated"]

  ---

-### Agricultural Competitiveness Enhancement Fund
+## Agricultural Competitiveness Enhancement Fund

-## How are the ACEF Funds Allocated?
+# How are the ACEF Funds Allocated?

  - 80% of the ACEF Fund is allocated for Credit (Loan) Assistance which is managed by Land Bank of the Philippines.